About Copper Hummingbird:

 How do I attract birds to my yard and feeders?
 First thing, are you seeing hummingbirds in your yard?
-If not, I suggest planting hummingbird flowers and plants or even putting in a fountain.
+If not, I suggest planting plants and flowers or even putting in a fountain.
 You can’t really expect to have loads of hummingbirds at your feeders if there aren’t birds already in the area.
 (I had one customer who was renovating her yard, so there were NO plants at all.
 She attracted hummingbirds to her space and feeder by placing a whole package of red plastic cups around her space.)

 If you know you have hummingbirds in your yard, here are tips to bring them to your feeders.

 1) Always have fresh, clean nectar available (made from plain, white refined table sugar and water).
 Change the food often (at least every 2-3 days) even if you don’t see it going down.
 This ensures that when the hummingbirds do go to the feeder, it will a good experience.
 (Hummingbirds more willingly forgive empty feeders than ones that contain spoiled, dirty, or fermented food.)

 2) Tie a red ribbon or bow on it.
 Red is a primary attractant color for hummingbirds and it will make the feeder more noticeable to them.

 3) Remove or move feeder that birds are using and put the new feeder in its place.
 Hummingbirds are smart, they will continue to use a known food source rather than trying something unknown.

 4) Move the feeder.
 We often put feeders in places that we feel are ideal, but for some reason, it might be psychologically unavailable to the birds.
 It could be too exposed or too confined, they may not see it (see red ribbon suggestion above), or there may be too much sun.